vjaykrsna/ragbot/docs/workflow_design.md

 -   **Script:** `src/scripts/extract_history.py`
 -   **Process:**
     1. The `extract_history.py` script uses the Telethon library to connect to a personal Telegram account.
-    2. It fetches the entire message history from the specified Telegram group(s) (defined in `src/utils/config.py`).
+    2. It fetches the entire message history from the specified Telegram group(s) (defined in `src/core/config.py`).
-    3. The raw message data (including message ID, text, sender ID, and timestamp) is saved to a JSON file.
+    3. The raw message data (including message ID, text, sender ID, and timestamp) is saved to the SQLite database.

 ### 3.2.
-Conversation Thread Building
+Data Processing Pipeline

 -   **Tool:** `Python`
--   **Script:** `src/scripts/process_data.py`
+-   **Script:** Integrated into `src/scripts/synthesize_knowledge.py` via `src/processing/pipeline.py`
 -   **Process:**
-    1. The `process_data.py` script reads the raw `.jsonl` files in a streaming fashion.
+    1. The unified pipeline processes data in streaming fashion directly from the database.
-    2. It performs an external sort on the messages to handle large volumes of data without high memory usage.
+    2. It performs external sorting to handle large volumes of data without high memory usage.
-    3. It then groups messages into conversation threads based on reply chains and temporal proximity.
+    3. Messages are anonymized and grouped into conversation threads based on reply chains and temporal proximity.
-    4. The output is a structured JSON file (`processed_conversations.json`) containing a list of these conversation threads.
+    4. The processed conversations are stored in JSON format for knowledge synthesis.

 ### 3.3.
 Knowledge Synthesis